If it’s possible to use css instead of tick, do so — web animations can

 A transition is triggered when the contents of a TransitionGroup component are entering or leaving the DOM as a result of a state change.
 Transition directive must be on an element that is an immediate child of a TransitionGroup component.

-directive indicates a bidirectional transition, which means it can be smoothly reversed while the transition is in progress.
+The transition directive indicates a bidirectional transition, which means it can be smoothly reversed while the transition is in progress.

 Transitions can be used with built-in transition functions or custom transition functions.